taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-old.md

 Listen to more songs from _The First VIRS_, which were originally released as [a demo EP album called "Pilot Data"](https://soundcloud.com/taunsquared/sets/pilot-data-an-aronauts-ep){:target="\_blank"}!
 You can also learn more about the creation of these songs, read full lyrics, and watch videos of live performances by visiting [my blog post about the EP album](http://www.danbeekim.org/brainplay/2017-09-14-Pilot-Data-Aronauts-EP/){:target="\_blank"}.

+# The Backstory

+## Powered by the People

+With the help of 155 backers, [**we raised $11,125 through our crowdfunding campaign!!**](https://www.kickstarter.com/projects/taunsquared/a-sci-fi-graphic-novel-based-on-real-neuroscience){:target="\_blank"} THANK YOU to everyone who supported this project and made it possible to pay our artists IN FULL!!

+{% include video id="IuEBOJE9te4" provider="youtube" %}

-# What do you mean, a graphic novel thesis?
+## What do you mean, a graphic novel thesis?

 **_The First VIRS_** is a graphic novel about teenagers Asoka Morei and Minka Traoré, who live in a potential post-climate-apocalypse future 100 years from now.
 By presenting this world through the eyes of an average teenager, we hope our story can help more people connect and engage with the **long-term goals of scientific research**.